 Ask yourself, "are they qualified" to give me advice on what I want to do?
 Only listen to people who have been there and done that.
 Let me phrase it this way - when you take their advice, you take their life.
-You will get what they have.
+Supposedly, you will get what they have.
 If their lifestyle isn’t appealing to you, DON’T TAKE ADVICE FROM THEM.
 It's that simple.

 If you're interested in learning more about obtaining the right source of advice or how to tell if your mentor is right for you, I've created a FREE eBook publication for you to download - HERE.